happygiraffe/jslint4java/README.txt

 (See <http://jslint.com/>).
 It provides a simple interface for detecting potential problems in JavaScript code.

-The output of this project is a jar file, which can be used in two ways.

 You can run it on the command line:

-  % java -jar jslint4java-ant-${project.version}-jar-with-dependencies.jar application.js
+  % java -jar jslint4java-${project.version}.jar application.js
   jslint:application.js:11:9:Line breaking error ')'.
   jslint:application.js:11:10:Missing semicolon.